MikeAvgeros/escape-game/README.md

 - **User Stories**

-	- As a User, I want to be presented with a well structured game, so I can intuitively navigate and access the information I seek.
+	- As a User, I want to be presented with a well-structured game, where I can easily find all the information that I need.

+  - As a User, I want to be able to easily view information on how to play the game.

   - As a User, I want to be able to name my character similar to RPG games.